ItsMCB/VexelCore/README.md

 `compileOnly files('/home/martin/GitHub/VexelCore/bukkit/build/libs/VexelCore-Bukkit-1.0.1-SNAPSHOT.jar')`

 Note: This will change once the API is ready for an official 1.0 release.

-### Note on Editions
-The majority of work so far has been put into the Bukkit edition of VexelCore.

 ### Dependency Reminder
 Don't forget to make "VexelCore" a dependency for your project's plugin platform dependency management system.